thefalked/rails_admin_theme/README.md

 to remove the avatar image in the dashboard (Is usually already in the file but commented)

-In case the JS file in the theme dosn't work set in `app/assets/javascripts/rails_admin/custom/ui.js`
+In case the JS file in the theme dosn't work set/create the file in `app/assets/javascripts/rails_admin/custom/ui.js`

 If you already have stuff in this document, just put in the end